microsoft/fast/packages/web-components/fast-foundation/src/calendar/calendar.spec.md

 ### Accessibility

-*Consider the accessibility of the component, including:*
 - Dates have an aria-label to denote the month and day for more semantic meaning rather than just the day number.

 *Keyboard Navigation and Focus*
 - Users can tab to the first date in the calendar.
 - The underlying markup uses a form of data-grid so that you can arrow around the calendar.

 *Use with Assistive Technology*
-  - e.g. The implications shadow dom might have on how roles and attributes are presented to the AT.
-Components which delegate focus require all global aria-* attributes to be enumerated.

 - Includes abbr (abbreviation) attribute for abbreviated weekday labels.

 *Keyboard Navigation and Focus*
+- Uses data-grid for navigating the calendar.

 ### Globalization
 *Special RTL handling*
-- RTL initiated when using 'ar' or 'he' language codes, 'arabic' or 'arabext' numbering, 'hebrew' or 'islamic' calendars.
+- Supports Arabic and Hebrew languages and numbering.
-- Loads numbering in reverse for each week.
+- Because it uses display: grid, cells flow in reverse order for direction: rtl.

-*Consider whether the component has any special globalization needs such as:*

 *Special RTL handling*
   Text in the title will be RTL [month] [year] -> [year] [month]